Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Proposed approach

+Setting the values of $\lambda$ and $\kappa$ has a significant impact on the proposed approach.
+Larger values enhance model parsimony; however, excessively large values may exclude terms necessary to capture the system dynamics.
+Conversely, excessively small values can result in overly complex models and potential overfitting.
+Therefore, $\lambda$ and $\kappa$ should be as large as possible unless the accuracy of the resulting model is compromised.

 \begin{remark} Several studies have proposed library optimization techniques for the parametrized library \cite{Champion2020,OBrien2023,Viknesh2025}.
-However, in contrast to SINDy-LOM, earlier methods that aim to optimize the parametrized library focus solely on one-step-ahead prediction accuracy. \end{remark}
+However, unlike SINDy-LOM, previous methods aiming to optimize the parametrized library focus on one-step-ahead prediction accuracy. \end{remark}

-\begin{remark} In Steps \ref{SINDyLOM_Step_SR} and \ref{SINDyLOM_Step_Result} in Procedure \ref{Procedure_SINDy-LOM}, various techniques mentioned in Remark \ref{Remark_Regularizer} can replace the STLSQ algorithm to solve the inner problem, depending on the type of $\mathcal{R}\Of{v}$; users can employ various advanced SINDy algorithms (e.g., SINDy-PI, E-SINDy).
+\begin{remark} In Steps 1 and 6 in Procedure \ref{Procedure_SINDy-LOM}, various techniques mentioned in Remark \ref{Remark_Regularizer} can replace the STLSQ algorithm to solve the inner problem, depending on the type of $\mathcal{R}\Of{v}$; users can employ various advanced SINDy algorithms (e.g., SINDy-PI, E-SINDy).
 From this viewpoint, this study provides a general framework to design the library for the SINDy method. \end{remark}

 \begin{remark} A trajectory of a deterministic dynamical system is specified by the initial condition.
 This fact indicates that the predicted trajectory from the initial condition obtained by recurrently using the identified model must agree with that of the true system.
 In other words, the behavior of the identified model must coincide with the true dynamical behavior in terms of not only the one-step-ahead prediction but also the RLT prediction.
-Therefore, the proposed approach incorporates this side information into the data-driven modeling process.
-This side information improves the reliability of the resultant model. \end{remark}
+Therefore, the proposed approach incorporates this side information into the data-driven discovery process, thereby improving the reliability of the resulting model. \end{remark}

+\begin{remark} In the proposed approach, only the class of basis functions needs to be specified, and their tunable parameters are automatically optimized.
+In contrast, the standard SINDy approach requires users to define both the class of basis functions and their specific parameter values.
+From this viewpoint, the proposed approach reduces the design burden for the library compared with traditional SINDy.
+For example, in many applications, although the class of basis functions is known \emph{a priori}, their parameters are unknown (e.g., chemical processes \cite{Abdullah2023}).
+The conventional SINDy approach requires careful selection of these parameters, whereas the proposed approach can automatically search for their appropriate values.